arcuru/pokem/README.md

 This is a (partial) [ntfy.sh](https://ntfy.sh) clone using Matrix.

 This runs a Matrix bot account that pings you on Matrix when it's called.
+It can be run standalone, or it can run as a daemon and listen for HTTP requests.

 That's it.

+If you want to use my default instance at https://pokem.jackson.dev, you don't need to install anything.

+Status: Alpha

 It is built using [headjack](https://github.com/arcuru/headjack), a Matrix bot framework in Rust.

 ## Usage

+I run an endpoint and associated bot account at https://pokem.jackson.dev.
+`pokem` will default to that instance if you have not configured the server settings.

+You can run your own instance (using `pokem --daemon`), but here I'll describe using pokem.jackson.dev

-1. On Matrix, create a room and invite the bot account.
+1. On Matrix, create a room and invite the bot account, [@pokem:jackson.dev](https://matrix.to/#/@pokem:jackson.dev).
-2. Grab the Matrix Room ID from your client.
+2. Grab the Matrix Room ID from the welcome message or from your client.
-3. Call `pokem` using the room ID and your desired message.

-`pokem` will login to the bot account and send the message to the room given.
+3. Run `curl --fail -d "Backup successful 😀" pokem.jackson.dev/<room id>`.
+Or use `pokem <room id> <message>`.
+4. The `curl` or `pokem` commands will block until the message is sent, and will return an error if there is a problem.

+`pokem`, like `ntfy`, listens to HTTP PUT/POST requests, so it's easy to send a message.
+If you'd like more examples, just look at the [ntfy docs](https://docs.ntfy.sh/#step-2-send-a-message) and use the Matrix Room ID instead of the ntfy "topic".

+If you use the `pokem` CLI, you can set a `default_room` in the config file, and then you don't need to specify it in commands.
+`pokem Backup Successful 😀` will be all you need.

+### Limitations

+1. The pokem.jackson.dev instance is configured to never send messages to rooms larger than 5 people to avoid spam.
+2. You should not rely on it to have more than 1 9 of reliability.
+3. There may be usage limits in the future.

 ## Install